PeterLoukas/Autonomous-Vehicle-Detection/README.md

-# Autonomous-Vehicle-Detection
-Emergency Vehicle Detection with Deep Learning Techniques for Autonomous Vehicles 🚗🚒🚑
+# Emergency Vehicle Detection with Deep Learning Techniques for Autonomous Vehicles 🚗🚒🚑

 Welcome to the Emergency Vehicle Detection project!
 This repository outlines a comprehensive approach using Deep Learning to detect emergency vehicles (like police cars, ambulances, fire trucks) for applications in Autonomous Vehicles.